Isaiah Iton

-Isaiah Iton (born August 23, 2001) is an American professional football defensive end for the New England Patriots.
+Isaiah Iton (born August 23, 2001) is an American professional football defensive end.
 He played college football for the Ole Miss Rebels before transferring to the Rutgers Scarlet Knights in 2023.
 He was signed by the Tennessee Titans as an undrafted free agent in 2024.

 College career

 Iton attended Pearland High School and played football there.
 After playing for the Northern Colorado Bears in his freshman season, he transferred from Hutchinson Community College to play college football for the Ole Miss Rebels in 2020.
 He played as a rotational defensive lineman for his sophomore and junior seasons, making 24 total tackles and 3 tackles for loss.
 In 2023, he transferred to Rutgers as a senior where he saw significantly more playing time, starting all 13 games at defensive tackle, making 38 tackles, one sacks, and a fumble recovery.